mtgjson/mtgjson-website/docs/mtggraphql/index.md

 ### NPM TypeScript Package

-To go along with MTGGraphQL, we have released a [TypeScript package](https://www.npmjs.com/package/mtggraphql/) for your convenience.
+To go along with MTGGraphQL, we have released a [NPM TypeScript Package](https://www.npmjs.com/package/mtggraphql/) for your convenience.

 ### Client-based Querying